nelab-utokyo/beatsync/README.md

   * The codes related to analysis of electrophysiological experiment.
 * humdrum
   * The codes related to musical analysis.
+* sound
+  * The analysis of musical piece
 * stand
   * The codes related to standing rat experiment.
 <br>